Skip to main content

 kubectl create token prowler-sa -n prowler-ns --duration=0

 • Security Note: The --duration=0 option generates a non-expiring token, which may pose a security risk if not managed properly.
-Users should decide on an appropriate expiration time based on their security policies.
-If a limited-time token is preferred, set --duration=<TIME> (e.g., --duration=24h).
+Choose an appropriate expiration time based on security policies.
+For a limited-time token, set --duration=<TIME> (e.g., --duration=24h).

 3. Update your kubeconfig to use the ServiceAccount token: